osamakashif/Setting_Up_WSL/README.md

 Open PowerShell and run this command to set WSL 2 as the default version when installing a new Linux distribution:
 `wsl --set-default-version 2`

+#### Ensuring Virtualisation is enabled

+You may come across a message like:
+`Conversion in progress, this may take a few minutes...
+For information on key differences with WSL 2 please visit https://aka.ms/wsl2 Please enable the Virtual Machine Platform Windows feature and ensure virtualization is enabled in the BIOS.`

+In this situation, you need to enable WSL 2 and Virtual Machine Platform Windows features and virtualization in BIOS (Intel Virtualization Technology or SVM Mode in AMD)..

+#### Virtual Machine Platform
+To enable WSL 2, Open the Windows Features window by navigating to Control Panel | Programs | Turn Windows feature on or off.
+Ensure that the Virtual Machine Platform and Windows Subsystem for Linux features are selected.
+After clicking on the OK button, Windows will enable WSL 2.

+#### Enabling Hardware Virtualization

+Check if your system supports hardware virtualization, you can use 2 ways:
+1. Open your task manager.If your processor supports hardware virtualization, you will see virtualization as Enabled, or otherwise disabled.
+If it does not support virtualization, you will not see Hyper-V or virtualization mentioned in the task manager.
+2. Open your command prompt.
+In your command prompt, type the command “systeminfo” and press Enter.
+If your processor supports Hardware Virtualization technology, you will be able to see a section of Hyper-V requirements along with the status.
+If virtualization is turned off, you will see “No” in front of the option “Virtualization Enabled in Firmware”.
+This means that your system does not support hardware virtualization.

+If your system supports hardware virtualization, it’s time for you to reboot it and open its BIOS.
+Once you have entered the BIOS, you need to find the section for configuring your CPU.
+Depending upon your system, you will need to look for a menu called CPU configuration, processor, Northbridge or Chipset.
+You may arrive at this menu by going to “Advanced” or “Advanced Mode”.
+After finding the CPU configuration section, you need to find the menu or option where it allows you to enable hardware virtualization.
+Hardware virtualization is enabled in the acceleration section.
+Depending upon your PC, look for any of these or similar names such as Hyber-V, Vanderpool, SVM, AMD-V, Intel Virtualization Technology or VT-X.
+When you reach the hardware virtualization enabling menu, it might ask you to choose the enabling option from a checklist or a drop-down menu.
+In either case, select the “Enabled” option.
+If you see the options of AMD IOMMU or Intel VT-d, enable them as well.
+After selecting the enabling virtualization option, save the changes.
+Now you have successfully enabled hardware virtualization on your computer.
+Once you have saved the settings of virtualization enablement, you have to exit the BIOS.
+The computer will now get restarted but with hardware virtualization enabled in it.

 ### Step 6 - Install your Linux distribution of choice
 Open the Microsoft Store and search your preferred Linux distribution.
 Select it.
 Press `Get` and then `Install`.